kyroskoh/sudoku-game/README.md

    - Press Backspace or ✕ to erase
 4. **Use Controls**:
    - Undo/Redo your moves
-   - Pause the game
+   - Pause the game (timer freezes, no input allowed)
    - Track your time and mistakes
+5. **Visual Feedback**:
+   - Rows, columns, and 3x3 boxes flash green when correctly completed
+   - Green highlight persists until the line/box becomes incorrect
-5. **Complete the Puzzle**: Fill all cells correctly to win!
+6. **Complete the Puzzle**: Fill all cells correctly to win!

 ### Keyboard Shortcuts
 - **1-9**: Enter number (Pen mode) or toggle note (Pencil mode)